City Service Updates

 Customer Service Offices

-The customer service offices at 1501 W. Badger Rd and 4602 Sycamore Ave will open on June 22 with limited hours and new restrictions.
+The customer service offices at 1501 W. Badger Rd and 4602 Sycamore Ave are open with limited hours and new restrictions.

 Recycling fee stickers will not be available for purchase from the offices.

 More information about sticker purchases and office restrictions can be found on the Streets Division’s website.